how to prepare resume for freshers

 • The Hybrid Resume: When to Use: The hybrid (or combination) resume combines elements of both chronological and functional formats.
 It’s an excellent choice if you want to showcase your skills while providing a clear work history (ex, a recent graduate whose coursework and extracurriculars are related to your desired career path but not work history).

-Consider your unique circumstances, career goals, and the job you’re applying for when choosing the format that best suits your needs.
+When learning how to prepare resume for freshers, Consider your unique circumstances, career goals, and the job you’re applying for when choosing the format that best suits your needs.
 Whether you opt for the clarity of the chronological format, the skill-focused functional format, or the balanced approach of the hybrid format, remember that your resume is your professional story choose the format that tells it best.

 Resume Heading and Summary for Fresher